fdlm/listening-moods/README.md

    point to any database.
 Further, we provide artist names, album names, and track names.
 All rows in NumPy files correspond to this ordering.
  * AllMusic Moods (`moods.txt`): Set of mood names used in this dataset.
 This is a subset of all moods available on AllMusic, selected by frequency of annotations.
+The original IDs of these moods can be found in the official [Rovi website](http://prod-doc.rovicorp.com/mashery/index.php/MusicMoods).
  * Data Splits (`{train,val,test}_idx.npy`): NumPy arrays containing the indices of tracks used in the respective set.

 ### Features